ceph/ceph/doc/rbd/rbd-openstack.rst

 Configuring Cinder Backup
 -------------------------

-OpenStack Cinder Backup requires a specific daemon so don't forget to install it.
+OpenStack Cinder Backup requires a specific daemon so do not forget to install it.
 On your Cinder Backup node, edit ``/etc/cinder/cinder.conf`` and add::

     backup_driver = cinder.backup.drivers.ceph